wedesoft/www.wedesoft.de/_posts/2024-05-06-clojure-nuklear.md

 ### Nuklear Context, Command Buffer, and Configuration

-Finally we can set up a Nuklear context object, a render command buffer, and a rendering configuration.
+Finally we can set up a Nuklear context object "context", a render command buffer "cmds", and a rendering configuration "config".
 Nuklear even delegates allocating and freeing up memory, so we need to register callbacks for that as well.
 {% highlight clojure %}
 (ns nukleartest